 →In the morning/afternoon/evening.

-6. To talk about something specific:
+6. The is used to talk about something specific:

 → we went to the café which is next to the bank.